I-am-abdulazeez/stunk-docs/docs/read-only-values.md

 ---
-title: State Selections - Readonly Values
+title: Readonly State Hooks
 ---

-# Optimized State Selection Hooks
+# 🧩 Readonly & Optimized State Hooks

-Stunk provides powerful hooks for efficient state selection in React.
-These hooks help optimize re-renders by allowing components to subscribe to specific parts of a Chunk, read-only values, or multiple chunks at once.
+Stunk gives you simple hooks to read state efficiently — perfect for components that don’t need to modify anything.

-## `useChunkValue` – Read-Only Subscription
+## 🔍 `useChunkValue`

-`useChunkValue` is a lightweight hook that subscribes to a Chunk and returns its current value.
-It is useful for read-only components that don’t need to modify the state.
+A lightweight hook that subscribes to a chunk and returns **only its current value**.

-## Usage
+Ideal for read-only components.

 ```tsx
 import { chunk } from "stunk";